buildbuddy-io/buildbuddy/website/README.md

 ## Development

-To run the marketing website locally, run:
+To run the marketing website locally for development, run:

 ```bash
 bazel run website:start